Nexfinity/CakeyBot-Wiki/en/feature/statistic-channels.md

 1. Login to our [web dashboard](https://cakey.bot/dashboard).
 2. Go to "Statistic Channels".
 3. Toggle/enable any statistic channels you want.
 (Wait up to 20 minutes for them to generate)
 4. (Optional) Set custom text/name for the channels.
 Using `{count}` as the placeholder for the stat value/number.
-This custom text is limited to 75 characters.

 > **Helpful Tip:** You can freely reposition the stats category and channels!
 Also, you can freely rename/customize the category name!
 {.is-success}